This is some blog description about this site

 During this period in the Kayin and Mon states, farmers staged traditional nightly Lethwei matches around massive bonfires as tribute to the Goddess of Rice in the hopes that she would bless their crops during harvest time.
 These older tournaments also emphasized the importance of music and songs, which accompanied each bout.
 The prizes were also grander during this period, with highly valued gold and diamonds awarded to the winners.

 The eruption of World War II and the Japanese invasion brought the country to its knees.
 The Japanese-Burmese Budo Association attempted to restore the ancient Burmese martial arts systems under Japanese supervision and control.
 Old Burmese masters from various regions were brought into the open to exchange knowledge and techniques.
 This resulted in some forms of the ancient systems being revived and systemized.
-But most felt it was just another form of suppression and the training and propagation of the martial systems secretly went underground.
-Soon, the Burmese turned against the brutality of the Japanese occupiers and made their way into the arms of the Allied forces.
+But most felt it was another form of suppression and control by those attempting to dominate them.
+This led to the training and propagation of the martial systems to secretly go underground.
+Soon, the Burmese turned against the brutality of the Japanese occupiers and made their way into the arms of the Allied Forces.

 The Allied victory and Myanmar’s eventual independence brought hope back to the people of Myanmar, and the indigenous traditions slowly began to come back into public view.